EBIvariation/metadata-ws/docs/reference-sequence-import.md

 The reference sequence XML is retrieved via ENA API like other objects

 ### GENOME_ASSEMBLY XML
-**For accessions starting with "GCF_"** the genome_assembly XML is retrieved with the following 2 endpoints from the NBCI's Entrez API, We can search by the GCF accession, then retrieve its associated metadata.
+**For accessions starting with "GCF_"** (issued by NCBI RefSeq) the genome_assembly XML is retrieved with the following 2 endpoints from the
+NBCI's Entrez API, We can search by the GCF accession, then retrieve its associated metadata.

 To obtain the internal ID based on the GCF:https://eutils.ncbi.nlm.nih.gov/entrez/eutils/esearch.fcgi?db=assembly&term=GCF_000442705.1